HIT-IBMTC/cf-mongo-release/README.md

 # BOSH Release for MongoDB
 Work In Progress

-Meaning don't use it in production (or anywhere).
+Meaning don't use it in production (or anywhere really).
+But hey, you can help!
-Also, this repository is my first experience with BOSH and GitHub.
+Also, this repository is my first experience with BOSH, GitHub and MongoDB (oh my god).

 ## WTF?
-I am trying to make BOSH release of MongoDB with working replication (later maybe even sharding).
+I am trying to make a BOSH release of MongoDB with working replication (later maybe even sharding and CF service broker).
-Why don't I use some MongoDB release tested and hardened by the BOSH community?
+Why don't I use some existing release tested and hardened by the BOSH community?
 Because I couldn't find one.

 This repository is a fork of https://github.com/ANATAS/mongo-boshrelease.